Tech Sellers Will Lead The Purposeful Economy

 We were fortunate with our timing to enter the workforce following the Dot-Com crash when the best companies built for long-term growth emerged.
 We navigated the Financial Crisis and learned how to be resilient, fiscally savvy, and creative in business to earn trust.
 This left a huge imprint on us psychologically to teach us that authenticity, creativity, and sound strategy created the best recipe for forging strong relationships in business (and life).

 Our view of how work should be was always different.
 We were entrepreneurs at heart.
 That’s why we got into sales in the first place.
-For various reasons, we weren’t ready to make the jump into the deep end…but we knew it was only a matter of time.
+For various reasons, we weren’t ready to make the jump into the deep end … but we knew it was only a matter of time.
 We benefited from learning business operations and cool tech while on the job.
 Then we used them to become very successful in our craft.
-Yet, we knew that wasn’t the holy grail – there was much more to explore.
+Yet, we knew that wasn’t the final stop–there was still much more to explore.
 There were three levels we climbed:

-• Architecting and winning massive deals with huge companies
+- Architecting and winning mega deals with huge companies

 What does that mean if you are still coming through this journey?